What to do if your pet has sore or itchy skin

 The treatments for dog skin allergies are two fold, firstly treating the infections and inflammation present and secondly trying to resolve the underlying cause.

 Treating infections that are the result of an allergy

-Antibiotics are often used to treat bacterial infections that are present.
+Antibiotics are sometimes used to treat bacterial skin infections that are present but most are treated with shampoos and sprays.
 This can be in the form of tablets for generalized infections or topical ointments for localized infections such as ear and focal skin infections.
 Some antibiotic treatments may be needed for long periods of time to treat deep skin infections.

 Continuous use of anti-parasite treatments are often advised for patients with dog skin allergies.
 Any break in the skin barrier can cause recurrence of inflammation and clinical signs regardless of whether fleas or mites are initially involved in the condition.
 It is often advisable to use certain types of treatments which can stop fleas biting or also help to control fleas in the environment.